sbilly/awesome-security/README.md

 - [The Art of Network Penetration Testing](https://www.manning.com/books/the-art-of-network-penetration-testing) - Book that is a hands-on guide to running your own penetration test on an enterprise network. (early access, published continuously, final release December 2020)
 - [Spring Boot in Practice](https://www.manning.com/books/spring-boot-in-practice) - Book that is a practical guide which presents dozens of relevant scenarios in a convenient problem-solution-discussion format.. (early access, published continuously, final release fall 2021)
 - [Self-Sovereign Identity](https://www.manning.com/books/self-sovereign-identity) - A book about how SSI empowers us to receive digitally-signed credentials, store them in private wallets, and securely prove our online identities. (early access, published continuously, final release fall 2021)
+- [Data Privacy](https://www.manning.com/books/data-privacy) - A book that teaches you to implement technical privacy solutions and tools at scale. (early access, published continuously, final release January 2022)

 ## Other Awesome Lists